intro2r/intro2r/unit1/index.md

  - Use functions to perform calculations, with `sum()`, `mean()`, `sd()`, etc.
  - Summarise the distribution of a vector with `boxplot()` and `hist()`.

+SWIRL:

+ - Subsetting Vectors

-SWIRL: Distributions and summarising data
+ - Visualizing Data (Distributions and summarising data)

 Lab: [Unit 1: Recap](../unit1/labs.html#unit-1-recap)